-Portable devices designed to treat 0.5 or 1L of water at a time.
+A discreet and portable way to treat 0.5 or 1L of water at a time when you’re travelling.
 By beaming UV light through water, they damage the DNA of microbes, pathogens and viruses.
 It’s the same technology used in commercial bottling plants and municipal water systems.